rapidsai/dependency-file-generator/README.md

 When `rapids-dep-file-generator` is invoked, it will read a `dependencies.yaml` file from the current directory and generate children dependency files.
 `dependencies.yaml` is intended to be committed to the root directory of repositories.
-It has specific keys (described below) that enable the bifurcation of dependencies for different CUDA versions, architectures, and dependency file types (i.e. `conda` environment files vs. `requirements.txt`).
+It has specific keys (described below) that enable the bifurcation of dependencies for different CUDA versions, architectures, and dependency file types (i.e. conda `environment.yaml` files vs. `requirements.txt`).
 The bifurcated dependency lists are merged according to the description in the [_How Dependency Lists Are Merged_](#how-dependency-lists-are-merged) section below.

 ## `dependencies.yaml` Format